jasa89/Speden-spelit-ryhm-1/README.md

 ## Project Description

-The Speden Sepelit project simulates multiple LED lighting effects using an Arduino.
-It demonstrates various lighting patterns such as:
+The Speden Sepelit projectis a game made using an Arduino.
+It has several parts as follows:

 * Sequential LED blinking
 * Random LED selection